peterjc/galaxy_blast/tools/blast2go/README.rst

 v0.0.10 - Reorder XML elements (internal change only).
         - Planemo for Tool Shed upload (``.shed.yml``, internal change only). v0.0.11 - Fix parameter help text which was not being displayed.
+        - PEP8 style updates to the Python script (internal change only).
 ======= ======================================================================